-The nursing program requires a minimum grade of 2.75 for program in good standing in both support and major courses.
+The nursing program requires a minimum grade of 2.70 for program in good standing in both support and major courses.

 President's List, Dean's List Full-time undergraduate students who are seeking their first baccalaureate degree and achieve at least a 3.500 GPA for all course work completed during an academic term are listed on the "Dean's List" of their respective colleges.
 In order to qualify for the "Dean's List," an undergraduate student must complete at least 12 credit hours that carry letter grades only (i.e., A,B,C,D).
-In order to qualify for the "President's List," an undergraduate student must complete at least 12 credit hours that carry letter grades only (i.e., A,B,C,D).
+In order to qualify for the "President's List," an undergraduate student must complete at least 12 credit hours that carry letter at least 12 credit hours that carry letter grades only (i.e., A,B,C,D).
 In order to qualify for the "President's List," an undergraduate student must complete at least 12 credit hours that carry letter grades only (i.e., A,B,C,D) and have a 4.000 grade point average for that semester.
 In addition, students may not have any "I" grades on their record when grades are posted for the semester.

-Regent Scholar Award The undergraduate must be a full-time student and a permanent resident of Guam for five years prior to receiving the award.
+Regent Scholar The undergraduate must be a full-time student and a permanent resident of Guam for five years prior to becoming a Regent Scholar.
 To qualify the student must have been placed on the Dean's or the President's List for two consecutive regular semesters (does not include inter-session or summer sessions).
 1) A Regent Scholar who has failed to be named to the Dean's or President's list for one semester, shall forfeit the award.
 He/she may be reinstated if placed again on the Dean's or President's list for two consecutive semesters.

-A Regent Scholar shall receive a partial or full waiver of tuition and fees in accordance with the combined grade point average for two consecutive semesters approved under the Board of Regents.
-All other requirements are found in Resolution No. 00-08.
+A Regent Scholar may receive a partial or full waiver of tuition and fees (subject to availability of funds) in accordance with the combined grade point average for two consecutive semesters approved under the Board of Regents.
+Contact the Financial Aid Office for more information.